peristron/signalfoundry_v2/README.md

 Use this for a quick sense of what dominates the corpus.
 If the cloud is full of obvious noise, add those terms to the stopword list and rescan.

+The word cloud and frequency tables use the same cleaned token stream as most downstream analytics.
+If these look wrong, downstream outputs such as topics, graph relationships, sentiment, and maturity scoring should be treated cautiously until cleaning settings are corrected.

 ### TF-IDF keyphrases

 Use this to find terms that are distinctive to the corpus or selected slice.
 These are often more useful than raw frequency when looking for domain-specific vocabulary.